Kotlin/kotlinx.serialization/docs/runtime_usage.md

 ### JSON

 JSON format represented by `Json` class from `kotlinx.serialization.json` package.
-It has following constructor parameters:
+It is configurable via `JsonConfiguration` class, which has following parameters:

+* encodeDefaults - set this to false to omit writing optional properties if they are equal to theirs default values.
-* strict - Prohibits unknown keys when parsing JSON.
+* strictMode - Prohibits unknown keys when parsing JSON.
 Prohibits NaN and Infinity float values when serializing JSON.
 Enabled by default.
 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.
-* indented - classic pretty-printed multiline JSON.
+* prettyPrint - classic pretty-printed multiline JSON.
 * indent - size of indent, applicable if parameter above is true.
-* encodeDefaults - set this to false to omit writing optional properties if they are equal to theirs default values.

-You can also use one of predefined instances, like `Json.plain`, `Json.indented`, `Json.nonstrict` or `Json.unquoted`.
-API is duplicated in companion object, so `Json.parse(...)` equals to `Json.plain.parse(...)`
+* useArrayPolymorphism – switches to writing polymorphic values in `[className, object]` format.
+Disabled by default.
+* classDiscriminator – name of the class descriptor property in polymorphic serialization

+It also has two pre-defined sets of parameters: `Default` and `Stable`.
+`Default` provides recommended and sane configuration, however, due to a library evolution, it can be tweaked and changed between library releases.
+`Stable` provides backwards-compatible configuration, e.g. `useArrayPolymorphism` is set to `true` in it because early library versions have used this format.
+Since `JsonConfiguration` is a data class, you can `copy` any configuration you like to tweak it.

+All unstable constructors and configurations are annotated with [experimental annotation](https://kotlinlang.org/docs/reference/experimental.html#using-experimental-apis) `kotlinx.serialization.UnstableDefault`.

 You can also specify desired behaviour for duplicating keys.
 By default it is `UpdateMode.OVERWRITE`.
 You can use `UpdateMode.UPDATE`, and by doing that you'll be able to merge two lists or maps with same key into one; but be aware that serializers for non-collection types are throwing `UpdateNotSupportedException` by default.
 To prohibit duplicated keys, you can use `UpdateMode.BANNED`.

 JSON API: